gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_lines_graph.rst

     # Calculate the corresponding y values
     y = eval(equation)

 This line calculates the y values for the current equation by evaluating the equation string using the `eval` function.
 The `eval` function takes a string argument and evaluates it as a Python expression, returning the result.
+It uses the x array as input to the equation to produce a y array.

 ::

+    # since y is an array, need to do min(y) first before combining with y_min
     y_min = int(min(min(y),y_min))
     y_max = int(max(max(y), y_max))